How Does a Breast Reduction Surgery Work?Body Plastic Surgery

 Breast Reduction Risks and Side Effects

-- Thick scarring (like keloid and atrophic scar) which needs laser therapy or another surgery to be removed
+- Thick scarring (like keloid and atrophic scar) that needs laser therapy or another surgery to be removed

 - Asymmetry of the breasts